Nuik07/demo/readme.txt

 now for local new branch, we have to create new branch on github:

- git push --set-upstream origin sub_01
+git push --set-upstream origin 'name'